palant/palant.info/content/articles/kaspersky-the-art-of-keeping-your-keys-under-the-door-mat/index.md

 *Note*: Lots of technical details ahead.
 If you only want a high-level summary, there is one [here](/2019/11/26/internal-kaspersky-api-exposed-to-websites/).

 This post sums up five vulnerabilities that I reported to Kaspersky.
 It is already more than enough ground to cover, so I had to leave unrelated vulnerabilities out.
-But don't despair, a separate blog post discussing those will be published in two days!
+But don't despair, there is [a separate blog post](/2019/11/27/assorted-kaspersky-vulnerabilities/) discussing those.

 {{toc}}